Nissen dōsoron: Scientific consensus

 While the Japanese and Korean people certainly are expected to share a considerable degree of genetic affinity by virtue of historical and geographic proximity, modern population genetics has provided a means to quantitatively measure the extent to which such an affinity is present.

 In essence, the majority of Japanese genetic ancestry is derived from sources related to other mainland Asian groups, mostly Koreans, while the other amount is derived from the local Jōmon hunter-gatherers.
 In recent haplotype-based studies, the Japanese cluster was found to share 87–94% of its genetic components with the Korean cluster, while the rest consisted of Jōmon related ancestry.

 Evidence for both Northern and Southern mtDNA and Y-DNA haplogroups has been observed in the Japanese, with the North-Eastern DNA taking up majority of the genetic makeup, especially among the Mainland group.
-In addition to the Northeastern ancestry, the Japanese demographics (alongside the Koreans), are the only ethnicities to have restricted presence of the Jōmon-like M7a DNA in East Asia.
+In addition to the Northeastern ancestry, the Japanese demographics (alongside the Koreans) are the only ethnicities to have restricted presence of the Jōmon-like M7a DNA in East Asia.

 Historical accuracy

-Though being a controversial theory for both nations, contemporary historians have directed to certain historical accounts that could suggest a close relationship between the Japanese Imperial family and the Korean peninsula.
+Though being a controversial theory for both nations, contemporary historians have pointed to certain historical accounts that could suggest a close relationship between the Japanese Imperial family and the Korean peninsula.

-First, the claims made by Empress Jingū and her conquest to invade Korea as part of her quest to obtain the "promised land" is linked to the empress's own background of being of Korean descent.
-Her distant ancestor, Amenohiboko is believed to be a prince from Silla who left Korea to settle in Japan.
-Some theorize that Jingū was fixated on Korea due to her ancestor coming from the peninsula and deemed it as her mission to retrieve it for her own.
+First, the claims made by Empress Jingū and her conquest to invade Korea as part of her quest to obtain the "promised land" are linked to the empress's own background of being of Korean descent.
+Her distant ancestor, Amenohiboko, is believed to be a prince from Silla who left Korea to settle in Japan.
+Some theorize that Jingū was fixated on Korea due to her ancestor coming from the peninsula and deemed it her mission to reclaim it for herself.
 Regardless of the historical accuracy surrounding her expedition and her triumphant return, the consensus is that this was the first instance when Korean influence was first seen in the Japanese imperial line.
-In fact, world-renowned linguist and Japanese language expert Alexander Vovin states that due to Amenohiboko being of Korean origin, Jingū and her son and successor, Emperor Ōjin might have been native speakers of the Korean language.
+In fact, linguist and Japanese language expert Alexander Vovin states that due to Amenohiboko being of Korean origin, Jingū and her son and successor, Emperor Ōjin, might have been native speakers of the Korean language.

-Another example of Korean influence is shown when Emperor Kanmu (or Kammu) was ascended to the throne.
-His mother, Takano no Niigasa who was of Korean descent was deemed unfavorable for being a royal consort to Emperor Kōnin and for being an individual of foreign origin, which indirectly affected Emperor Kanmu in a negative way.
+Another example of Korean influence is shown when Emperor Kanmu (or Kammu) ascended to the throne.
+His mother, Takano no Niigasa, who was of Korean descent, was deemed unfavorable for being a royal consort to Emperor Kōnin and for being an individual of foreign origin, which indirectly affected Emperor Kanmu in a negative way.
 To circumvent this, Kammu emphasized multiple times the importance of Korean culture to Japan.
-Sources such as the "Jinnō Shōtōki" by Kitabatake Chikafusa states that a record that claimed of Japan's origin with Korea was lost during Kammu's time, which indicates that such intentions were highly regarded during Emperor Kanmu's reign up until the book's disappearance.
+Sources such as the Jinnō Shōtōki by Kitabatake Chikafusa states that a record that claimed Japan's origin with Korea was lost during Kammu's time, which indicates that such intentions were highly regarded during Emperor Kanmu's reign up until the book's disappearance.